 - Revise the current toolkit, shifting from Excel/PowerPoint to specialized platforms.

 Step 1.
-Create a Strategy Workspace
+Create a Strategy Core

 Strategy deployment starts with capturing two fundamental aspects of strategy: